 So what’s all of the buzz about?
 Everyone knows the anabolic, performance-enhancing effects of steroids.
 What makes HGH any different?

 What has made HGH so attractive to pro athletes is its detectably, or lack thereof.
 Unlike steroids, growth hormone doesn’t show up in urine tests.

 The average person probably has slightly under 5 nanograms per milliliter circulating in their blood.
 Levels of HGH peak during puberty and plummet between the ages of 21 and 26.
 As a result, this drug is particularly of interest to people looking to gain an edge, cosmetically.

-There are conflicting views on whether HGH, which is banned in Olympic competition, can make a good athlete a 'great' athlete but most indicators tell us it is, in fact, a performance enhancer.
+There are conflicting views on whether HGH, which is banned in Olympic competitions, can make a good athlete a ‘great’ athlete but most indicators tell us it is, in fact, a performance enhancer.

-Results from an intense, high-profile 2010 study concluded the ban of growth hormone in sports justifiable.
-Although the study found increases, at 'average doses,' strength, in power and endurance to be practically slim to none, there was a notable increase in explosiveness.
+Results from an intense, high-profile 2010 study concluded the ban on growth hormone in sports was justifiable.
+Although the study found increases, at ‘average doses,’ strength, power, and endurance to be practically slim to none, there was a notable increase in explosiveness.

 With the benefit of HGH, a well-conditioned could expect to shave off about half a second in a 10-second sprint over 100 meters.